krchf/process-graph-antipattern-detection/README.md

 # Anti-Pattern Detection in Process-Driven Decision Support Systems - Demonstration

-This project demonstrates the technical feasibility of detecting anti-patterns in a process model describing a PD-DSS by utilizing graph matching provided by the graph database [_Neo4j_](https://neo4j.com/).
+This project demonstrates the technical feasibility of using graph matching provided by the graph database [_Neo4j_](https://neo4j.com/) to detect anti-patterns in a process model describing a decision support system.

+> Note: The implementation originally described in the paper ["Anti-pattern Detection in Process-Driven Decision Support Systems"](https://link.springer.com/chapter/10.1007/978-3-031-20706-8_16) was extended to include a bug fix for conditional execution and better benchmarking.
+The original implementation is still available on the [`icsob-2022` branch](https://github.com/krchf/process-graph-antipattern-detection/tree/icsob-2022).

 ## Getting Started